martinkrung/vlPoints/README.md

 * vote for the 15 candidates on the multisig
 * set the treasury address in the vlPOINTS contract where the penalty is collected
 * Quorum is 20%
+* Voting is on snapshot for now, but at some point should be fully on-chain

 ## members